 Demonstration tests must be employed to ensure that each of the required protection systems and protective devices operate correctly.
 These tests are used to verify that the Producer has completed testing as indicated in the preceding paragraph.
 These tests also verify synchronizing equipment and the proper operation of the Xcel Energy - Producer interface protective relays.
 Xcel Energy will produce the demonstration test requirements and deliver them to the Producer.
-Upon performance and certification of the Demonstration, the Producer will be granted approval for operation of their generating equipment in parallel with Xcel Energy's System.
-Unsuccessful demonstration may lead to delays in the Producer facility in-service date.
-Xcel Energy and the Producer will develop an initial energization procedure at least two weeks prior to energization.
+Upon performance and certification of the Demonstration, the Producer will be granted approval for operation of their generating equipment in parallel with Xcel Energy and the Producer will develop an initial energization procedure at least two weeks prior to energization.
 If deemed necessary by Xcel Energy, a meeting will be held on site within one week of the energization date to discuss any particulars of the initial energization.